One-size-fits-all calorie recommendations do not work.

 No foods are off limits as long as they fit your daily macro amount.

 Most people lose muscle mass when restricting calories.
 It takes great effort to maintain muscle tone - and it is even more tricky actually building muscle while losing fat.

-There are 2 great resources for this.
+There is a great resources for this.

 This calculator has been developed using the most accurate methodologies from peer-reviewed research.
-Please see the Calorie Needs Guide for a complete explanation + citations.